When You Realize Your Relationship Is Over

 Visioning a Life Alone

-If you tend to daydream about life without your partner, if you make plans that do not include your partner, or even if you forget to include your partner in your future plans such as jobs or where you are going to live in the future, this is a sign when you realize your relationship is over and that you have deep down feeling that it would be better for you to be alone and not in the particular relationship.
+In that case, if you make plans that do not include your partner, or even if you forget to include your partner in your future plans, such as jobs or where you are going to live, this is a sign that you realize your relationship is over and that you have a deep-down feeling that it would be better for you to be alone.

 Living Independently